Beijing 2022: Mixed relay makes Olympic debut as China wins first gold | DW | 05.02.2022

 Canadian coach Sebastian Cros certainly appreciates the extra chance for his country to medal, even if his mixed relay team ended up being disqualified from the final for its collision with Hungary.

-Cros says his team appreciates the new event as well, and it has brought his team closer together.
-"It makes for a really good energy and atmosphere within the team."
+Cros said his team appreciated the new event, and it has brought members closer together: "It makes for a really good energy and atmosphere within the team."